Goulburn: Sport

-The Goulburn Stockmen played in bith the Canberra Rugby League and also the Group 6 Rugby League before folding.
+The Goulburn Stockmen played in both the Canberra Rugby League and also the Group 6 Rugby League before folding.
 The town's junior rugby league team is still called the Goulburn Junior Stockmen.

-The Goulburn Dirty Reds rugby union team play in the John I Dent Cup third grade and Goulburn City Swans Australian rules club play in a lower grade Canberra competition.
+The Goulburn Dirty Reds rugby union team play in the John I Dent Cup third grade.

+The Goulburn Bears Basketball team play in the Basketball NSW Waratah League (Senior).
+The Bears wear predominantly Navy and Sky Blue.
+The Bears have been representing Goulburn in Basketball for over 50 years.
+The Bears defeated the Wagga Wagga Wolves in the 1991 NBL1 East Grand Final.

+Australian rules football has been played on and off in Goulburn since the 1930s.
+The first organised club was the Goulburn Waratahs, who formed in 1930 and competed in the Canberra-based CANFL competition from 1932, winning a premiership in their first season.
+However, the Waratahs folded in 1936, and the sport was not played in Goulburn for almost three decades, until a club called the Goulburn Hawks formed in 1965.
+The Hawks played in the Canberra competition until going into recess in 1998.
+They then reformed as the Goulburn City Swans in 2004 and entered the AFL Canberra, where they equalled the Waratahs' achievement of winning a premiership in their first season.
+They have played in the AFL Canberra community division since then, competing against clubs from the suburbs of Canberra and surrounding areas of New South Wales.

 Other sports played in the town include soccer, cricket and tennis among others.

 Health

 Goulburn Medical Clinic

 The Goulburn Medical Clinic was established in 1946 making it the most longstanding medical practice in the city.
 Historically, it was the first group practice of any size established in New South Wales and probably only the third in Australia.
 The clinic has a mixture of general practitioners and specialists that provide comprehensive healthcare.

 Water supply

 With a history of water shortages, an 84 km underground water supply pipeline was constructed to pump water from the Wingecarribee Reservoir in the Southern Highlands to Goulburn, opening in 2011.
 This pipeline has a capacity of 7.5 ML per day.

 The $54 million water supply pipeline was at the time the largest construction project in the history of Goulburn.